 to the window.__TAURI__

-object by using the TauriAPI package or setting tauri.conf.json > build > withGlobalTauri
+object either by using the TauriAPI package or by setting tauri.conf.json > build > withGlobalTauri

 to true.
 It's recommended to enable withGlobalTauri